kzkedzierska/aoc/README.md

 # My Advent of Code (AOC) solutions

-I solved `AOC 2020` challenges using `R` with solutions organised and split into subdirectories, you can check them out [here](/2020).
+## 2022

 For `AOC 2022` I decided to solve the problems by writing up my solutions in Quarto Publication (so far using `Python`).
 You can look up the answers in the online version of the notebook [here](https://kzkedzierska.quarto.pub/advent-of-code-2022/).

+## 2020
+In 2020, I solved `AOC 2020` challenges using `R` with solutions organised and split into subdirectories, you can check them out [here](/2020).

 ## About AOC